✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 In Ireland, Paternity Benefit is a payment made to employed or self-employed people taking paternity leave.

-How to Apply for Paternity Benefit
+How Can Your Employees Apply for Irish Paternity Benefit?

-Online Applications
+A. Online Applications

-You can complete an online application for Paternity Benefit at MyWelfare.ie, provided you have a verified MyGovID account and a Public Services Card.
+Employees can apply for Paternity Benefit online at mywelfare.ie if they have a verified MyGovID account and a Public Services Card linked to their mobile number.

-Postal Applications
+B. Postal Applications

 Paternity Benefit Section